 It didn’t take but five minutes until the technician had the ultrasound pressed up against my stomach again, and found our little baby.

-She checked again using the most sensitive frequency and measured, but there was still no growth and no heartbeat.
+Still no growth and no heartbeat.
 Leor Eden was a “missed miscarriage.”
 He had been with Jesus for almost two months, and my body just hadn’t realized it.

 With a bit more discussion between Deb, Brian, and I, we decided to go in the next morning to have her put four small pills by my cervix to ripen it.